Crazyk031/Kiboruto/README.md

 Create a GPHWW(General Purpose Hardware Wallet) that is private, secure, incognito & portable.
 All while implementing Open Source Software

+This setup will also allow you to download and build from source the Samourai Wallet app, all done through Tor!

 _End goal is to have an IMG that can be etched to a drive with all the necessary tools already on it_

 ## Implementation